Spinal Stenosis Treatments

 Spinal Stenosis Treatment and Surgery

-We are the leader for spinal stenosis treatment in the Lansing area.
+We are the leader for spinal stenosis treatment in Michigan.
 Nonsurgical options to treat spinal stenosis include, swelling reducing medication, activity limiting, physical therapy and back braces.
 In cases with advanced stenosis, especially in cauda equina syndrome, surgery to treat symptoms and decompress the spine is required.
 Surgery should be considered when problems come from walking, bowel / bladder function, nervous system problems as well as doctor recommendation.

 What is Cauda Equina Syndrome?